Dorif/fragalyseqt/README.md

 Choose ladder subsets with skipped low size markers like GS600LIZ(60-600) if you have strong noise in that area, affecting even ladder channel.

-## How to select sizing algorhythm and sizecall my data?
+## How to select sizing algorithm and sizecall my data?

 Fastest and least resource consuming with moderate precision is Linear Spline.
-Choose it if you have extremely weak system like an old netbook or first Raspberry Pi.
+Choose it if you have extremely weak system like an old netbook or weak SBC.

 Most balanced are Cubic Spline and Local Southern.